NVentimiglia/Unity3d-Async-Task/README.md

 Tasks are long running processes,  so you should use tasks from a coroutine somewhere in your code.
 Just like the WWW class.

-When you pass an action or method into Task.Run that code that is passed in is run in the background.
-You can then wait for that task to complete (or throw) from your code.

 For example lets take a login task

 `````c#